Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

     PubkeyAcceptedAlgorithms +ssh-rsa
 ```

-This way you should now be able to connect to the login server using
+This way you should now be able to test connecting to the login server using
 ```bash
 ➜ ssh loginUnivie
 ```

-Then you can add another entry to `~/.ssh/config` for VSC that uses `ProxyJump` to connect via the `loginUnivie` entry we just created.
+Then you can add another entry to `~/.ssh/config` on your computer for VSC that uses `ProxyJump` to connect via the `loginUnivie` entry we just created.

 ```bash